MistyGlacier/trauma_training_meta_analysis/README.md

 ## ✉️ Contact

-If you have questions or wish to discuss this project, feel free to reach out or reference the repository link in your academic materials (e.g., Statement of Purpose).
+If you have questions or wish to discuss this project, feel free to reach out to me.